jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 ### Importance of Collision Avoidance for AMR / Objective

-Today, robots are becoming more and more popular as a variety of new industries begin to adpot them.
-In order for them to become more widespread, these robots need to maneuver around their environment safely requires the capability to detect and avoid objects and drop-offs.
+Today, robots are becoming more and more popular as a variety of new industries begin to adopt them.
+In order for them to become more widespread, these robots need to maneuver around their environment safely and requires the capability to detect and avoid objects and drop-offs.
 Our project: Collision Avoidance for Autonomous Mobile Robots aims to become the vision for autonomous mobile robots through the use of a suite of detection tools.
 These tools are developed to assist the autonomous mobile robots in avoiding collisions with objects such as boxes, tables, chairs, as well as avoiding falling off edges/cliffs like sidewalks.

 These detection tools utilize point cloud simulation and bounding boxes as the tools for achieving the object and edge detection.
 We used simulated data when initially developing the tools.
 Then we proceeded to obtain some data captured by a ESPROS Time Of Flight (TOF) camera 660, that is in the form of a depth image.
 These depth images are then converted to a point cloud and used by the detection tools.
 Some applications that object and edge detection might be useful in would include warehouse management, delivery services, cars (self-driving/additional features), security cameras, and so much more.
 All of these applications would benefit primarily from the increase of efficiency and consequently drive up the profit margin for businesses who incorporate these tools into their operations.